nmouman/PyTestGuard/README.md

 ## Installation

+1. Download [PyNose](https://github.com/nmouman/PyTestGuard/tree/main/src/main/resources/pynose) and install it manually using
+   **File → Settings → Plugins → ⚙️ → Install plugin from disk...**
-1. Download the [latest release](https://github.com/nmouman/PyTestGuard/releases/latest) and install it manually using **Settings → Plugins → ⚙️ → Install plugin from disk...**
+2. Download the [latest release](https://github.com/nmouman/PyTestGuard/releases/latest) of PyTestGuard and install it manually using
+   **File → Settings → Plugins → ⚙️ → Install plugin from disk...**
-2. Restart PyCharm.
+3. Restart PyCharm.
-3. Set **API key** in the settings for using **Gemini 2.0 Flash**
+4. Set **API key** in the settings for using **Gemini 2.0 Flash**
-3. Right-click on a function and choose:
+5. Right-click on a function and choose:
    **Generate Tests**

 To ensure PyTestGuard works optimally, we recommend enabling its dedicated inspection profile: